zognin/tp/docs/UserGuide.md

 For this guide, we will simulate the following scenario:

-John Doe wishes to place two orders, one on 10 October 2021 and the other on 11 October 2021.
+Your regular customer John Doe wishes to place two orders, one on 10 October 2021 and the other on 11 October 2021.
 Both of these orders are to be delivered at 12pm.
 For both of these orders, he will require 3 tuna sandwiches.
 Each tuna sandwich will be priced at $2.

 Here are the details of John Doe:
 * Name: John Doe